Wendell Berry -There are no sacred and unsacred places

 And regarding the word “wild”:

 Wendell Berry is in his eighties.
-He and his wife Tanya of sixty years, have lived on their farm in Kentucky since 1965.
+He and Tanya, his wife of sixty years, have lived on their farm in Kentucky since 1965.
 He has authored thirty some books of poetry, fiction and non-fiction, as well as responding to the call of worthy causes from time to time.
 As recently as 2011 he and a group of 14 activists were locked into the Kentucky governor’s office for a weekend, demanding an end to mountaintop removal.

 Posted by Kimmy Sophia Brown